 The Australian RIRDC Rural Women's Award

-Applications for the 2015 Award will open 1 August and close 31 August 2014.
-Rural women are encouraged to give it a go or nominate someone they think is up to a new and exciting challenge.
+The Award is open to all women involved in primary industries.
+Rural women are encouraged to enter themselves or to nominate someone with a commitment and desire to making a real difference to their industry and community.
 If you are considering applying, please contact RWN to register your interest.

 For an information package and a list of past winners and finalists who have kindly offered to mentor women applying for the Award, contact Allison Priest or Emma Regan on 02 6391 3620 or email: firstname.lastname@example.org.